sisakat/SiClock/README.md

 | Left mouse down  | Moves the widget       |
 | Right mouse down | Changes the clock face |
 | Mouse wheel      | Scales the clock       |

+## Copyright and license

+The source code of this project is licensed under Zlib.
+The clock faces and graphics included in this project are licensed under CC BY 4.0.

+This project uses raylib (Zlib) for rendering and nlohmann json (MIT) for reading and writing JSON files.